smartdings/aws-development-tools/README.md

 This repository is licensed under the [Apache License 2.0](LICENSE).

+## Code of Conduct

+We expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and respectful environment for everyone.

+## Security Policy

+For details on reporting security vulnerabilities, please see our [Security Policy](SECURITY.md).

 ### Key Points Covered

 - **Overview**: A brief introduction to the purpose of the repository.
 - **Contributing**: Encouraging contributions and collaboration.
 - **License**: Including licensing information.
+- **Code of Conduct**: Welcoming and respectful environment for everyone.
+- **Security Policy**: Reporting security vulnerabilities.